 Art Show: From Lebanon to Long Beach

-Supported by a grant from the Arts Council for Long Beach, this art exhibition explored concepts pertaining to observed similarities and sociopolitical phenomenon between Lebanon and Long Beach via interactive art installations, photographed painting, and photography.
+Supported by a grant from the Arts Council for Long Beach, this art exhibition showed in April 2023 and explored concepts pertaining to observed similarities and sociopolitical phenomenon between Lebanon and Long Beach via interactive art installations, photographed painting, and photography.

 "redlining" photo series